-FOR ANNUAL AND TRANSITION REPORTS PURSUANT TO SECTIONS 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-(Mark One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition period fromto Commission file no umber 0-17196 MGP Ingred lients, Inc. (Exact Name of Registrant a s Specified in Its Charter) Kansas (State or Other Jurisdiction of Incorporation or Organization) 48-0531200 (I.R.S.
-Employer Identification No.) 100 Commercial Street, Box 130, Atchison, Kansas (Address of Principal Executive Offices) 66002 (Zip Code) Registrant's telephone number, including area code (913) 367-1480 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, no par value Name of Each Exchange on Which Registered NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rul le 405 of the Securities Act.
-Yes No X Indicate by check mark if the registrant is not required to file reports pursuant to Section 1 3 or Section 15(d) of the Act.
-Yes No X Indicate by check mark whether the registrant: (1) has filed all reports required to be filed 12 months (or for such shorter period that the registrant was required to file such reports), X No Indicate by check mark whether the registrant has submitted electronically and posted on posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the precedent post such files).
-Yes No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulatic knowledge, in definitive proxy or information statements incorporated by reference in Par Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file "accelerated filer, "large accelerated filer" and smaller company: in Rule 12b-2 of the Excelerated filer.
-Large accelerated filer $\$ Accelerated filer $\underline{X}$ Non-accelerated filer $\$ Smaller repo orting company Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YesNo X The aggregate market value of common equity held by non-affiliates, computed by reference \$132,500,169. nce to the last sales price as reported by NASDAQ on December 31, 2010, was The number of shares of the registrant's common stock outstanding as of August 30, 2011 was 18,143,757.
+For the transition period from to

+Commission file number 0-17196

+(Exact Name of Registrant as Specified in Its Charter)

+Kansas 48-0531200 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 100 Commercial Street, Box 130, Atchison, Kansas 66002 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code (913) 367-1480

+Securities registered pursuant to Section 12(b) of the Act:

+Vancas

+Title of Each Class

+Common Stock no nar value Common DIUUK, пo par value

+Name of Each Exchange on Which Registered

+NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No X

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No X

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \underline{X} No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to their Form 10-K. []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "accelerated filer, "large accelerated filer" and smaller company: in Rule 12b-2 of the Exchange Act.
+(Check One):

+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company

+Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No X

+The aggregate market value of common equity held by non-affiliates, computed by reference to the last sales price as reported by NASDAQ on December 31, 2010, was \$132,500,169.

+The number of shares of the registrant's common stock outstanding as of August 30, 2011 was 18,143,757.